Dynamic-Capital/Dynamic-Capital/docs/ton-site-deployment.md

    ```

 2. Run the automated pre-deployment verifier to ensure the TON Site route is
-   compiled, required assets exist, and the upstream origin is already serving
+   compiled, required assets exist under `apps/web/public/ton-static`, and the
-   HTTP 200:
+   upstream origin is ready to serve HTTP 200:

    ```bash
    npm run ton:predeploy-verify